-Greg Funfgeld has been artistic director and conductor of The Bach Choir of Bethlehem since 1983.
-He has expanded the programs of The Bach Choir beyond the annual Bach Festival to become a year-round season of 31 concerts and educational programs with an audience of more than 20,000.
+Greg Funfgeld celebrated hist 35th season as artistic director and conductor of The Bach Choir of Bethlehem in 2018 with milestone projects including this recording of works by Bach and Handel.
+Mr. Funfgeld has expanded the programs of The Bach Choir beyond the annual Bach Festival into a year-round season of 32 concerts and educational programs with an audience of more than 22,000.

-Media projects have included the Emmy award-winning PBS documentary on The Bach Choir, Make a Joyful Noise, and a film version of Classical Kids’ award-winning CD Mr. Bach Comes to Call that aired nation-wide on PBS.
 Mr. Funfgeld is a member of the advisory board of The American Bach Society.
-He also serves as the director of music at First Presbyterian Church of Bethlehem.
+He also served as the director of music at First Presbyterian Church of Bethlehem for 40 years until 2016.
 He is a 1976 graduate of Westminster Choir College, where he studied under Dr. Joseph Flummerfelt.
 In 1986, he received the Alumni Merit Award for excellence in musical performance.
-In 2007, Mr. Funfgeld was awarded an honorary Doctorate of Humane Letters from Lehigh University in recognition of his musical accomplishments locally, nationally, and internationally.
+Mr. Funfgeld was awarded an honorary Doctor of Humane Letters degree from Lehigh University in 2007 and from Moravian College in 2018, in recognition of his musical accomplishments locally, nationally, and internationally.